Sainte-Anne-de-Bellevue Canal National Historic Site

 Located west of Montreal, the Sainte-Anne-de-Bellevue Canal connects Lake Saint-Louis and Lake des Deux-Montagnes.
 Opened in 1843, this waterway played an important commercial role in the shipping of lumber and the transport of immigrants.
-Today, the canal and its lock are used primarily by recreational boaters.
+Today, the canal is used primarily by recreational boaters.

 Watch boats pass through the Carillon Canal lock, navigating a 20-metre drop in a single operation.
 Stop in at the museum to inspect an interpretive panel about the history of the Ottawa River’s 19th century travellers.

 Today, there is little sign of the military occupation – after the garrison departed, the building was renovated and served as a hotel for travelers.
 Since 1940, it has housed the Argenteuil Regional Museum.

 A veritable open-air museum, the Lachine Canal recounts the beginnings of industrialization in Montreal.
 Explore the ingenuity of this 1825 structure.
 Follow its urban course, sail through the locks by boat, and enjoy an oasis in the city.

 The Coteau-du-Lac site is a natural stop for history lovers and outdoor enthusiasts.
 As the first fortified lock structure in North America, the canal is the direct ancestor of the St. Lawrence Seaway.